 This is an error due to taking a grammatically ambiguous phrase in two different ways during the reasoning.

-Upon one interpretation of the grammar, the pronoun “YOUR” refers to the elephants in the car, but on another it refers to those humans who are driving cars in the vicinity.
-Unlike equivocation, which is due to multiple meanings of a phrase, amphiboly is due to syntactic ambiguity, ambiguity caused by multiple ways of understanding the grammar of the phrase.
+Did the owner suspect the dog was part wolf, or was not part wolf?
+Who knows?
+The sentence is ambiguous, and needs to be rewritten to remove the fallacy.
+Unlike Equivocation, which is due to multiple meanings of a phrase, Amphiboly is due to syntactic ambiguity, that is, ambiguity caused by multiple ways of understanding the grammar of the phrase.

 This is fallacious generalizing on the basis of a some story that provides an inadequate sample.
 If you discount evidence arrived at by systematic search or by testing in favor of a few firsthand stories, then your reasoning contains the fallacy of overemphasizing anecdotal evidence.